cran/lightgbm/README.md

 NOTE: Two `Rtools` paths are required from `Rtools` 4.0 onwards because paths and the list of included software was changed in `Rtools` 4.0.

-NOTE: `Rtools42` takes a very different approach to the compiler toolchain than previous releases, and how you install it changes what is required to build packages.
+NOTE: `Rtools42` and later take a very different approach to the compiler toolchain than previous releases, and how you install it changes what is required to build packages.
 See ["Howto: Building R 4.2 and packages on Windows"](https://cran.r-project.org/bin/windows/base/howto-R-4.2.html).

 #### Windows Toolchain Options